Reminder: Shopping comes with risks, purchase with caution.

 - The four major banks all have foreign currency exchange services, but you generally need to make an appointment in the app in advance.

-- Note that the exchange is based on the real-time exchange rate; you can check the recent rates before making an appointment.
+- Note that exchanges are based on real-time exchange rates; you can check recent rates before making an appointment.

-- Chinese customs regulations require that amounts exceeding 5000 USD must be declared in advance (please search for the specific process).
+- Chinese customs regulations state that amounts exceeding 5000 USD need to be declared in advance (please search for specific procedures).

 - Japan requires declaration for amounts exceeding 1 million yen.